We don’t bill hourly, sell your data, or charge hidden fees. Instead, we get paid only one way — a share of your win.

 What is Atticus?
 Why do you exist?

-Atticus is a new kind of law firm, on a mission to reinvent how Americans seek and find legal help.
+Atticus is on a mission to reinvent how Americans seek and find legal help.

 Today, people with serious legal needs find it extraordinarily difficult to find and hire the right lawyer.
 They wonder: "Do I need a lawyer?"
 "What will I get if I hire one?"
 "How much will it cost?"
 And of course, "Which one should I choose?"

-Atticus is a single place that anyone can turn for rapid, expert help answering those questions — for free.
-We diagnose clients’ needs, explain their options, and help them find and hire the right lawyer (or nonprofit) to move forward.
-To lawyers, we operate as a broker: We send them pre-vetted clients who want to hire them, and take a percentage of what they earn from successful cases.
+Atticus is the place where anyone can get rapid, expert help answering those questions — for free.
+We diagnose clients’ needs, explain their options, and help them find and hire the right lawyer to move forward.
+For lawyers, we operate as a broker: We send them pre-vetted clients who want to hire them, and take a percentage of what they earn from successful cases.

 Who are our clients?
-They can be anyone who encounters a crisis, ranging from a lifelong forklift operator who becomes too sick to continue working to a teacher who was injured and forced to miss work after being hit by a car.
-Some of our clients are poor and facing homelessness; just as many are wealthy and well-educated.
+Anyone who encounters a crisis, ranging from a forklift operator who becomes too sick to work to an architect who gets hit by a car and faces massive medical bills.

 What unites our clients is the feeling that the legal system is daunting: Few know where to turn, or whom to trust.
-That’s where we come in.
-Using a mix of new technology and old-school legal expertise, we do whatever it takes to get our clients on the road to overcoming their challenges and moving forward with their lives.
+That’s where we come in – we’re the first place people in crisis turn to find trusted legal help and claim the aid they deserve.

 How is Atticus different from other lawyer-finding websites?

-If you look under the hood of other websites, you’ll find something very different.
-Our competitors aren’t law firms.
+Other companies that want to connect you with attorneys are attorney referral services – not law firms.
 And as a result, they’re legally prohibited from doing all the things you actually need: analyzing your case, giving legal advice, recommending specific lawyers, or guaranteeing those lawyers’ integrity.
-Instead, these sites make money by selling advertising space to lawyers, or hawking your personal information to the highest bidder.
+These sites make money by selling advertising space to lawyers or hawking your personal information to the highest bidder.

 What's with the name?